prisma/prisma1/README.md

 **Prisma takes a radically different approach which avoids the shortcomings and limitations commonly experienced with ORMs.
 The core idea is that Prisma turns your database into a GraphQL API which is then consumed by your API server** (via [GraphQL binding](https://oss.prisma.io/graphql-binding)).
 While this makes Prisma particularly well-suited for building GraphQL servers, it can definetely be used in other contexts as well.

-### Conventional ORMs are limited in their expressiveness

-- Conventional ORMs are limited in their expressiveness: Prisma solves this by turning your
-- solves unperformant queries via separate layers, dataloader, caching etc
-- tedious to keep in sync with your db schema
-- Lacking type safety

-- Prisma turns your database into a GrapQL API
-- Access Prisma's GraphQL API from your programming language using [GraphQL binding](https://oss.prisma.io/graphql-binding)
-- Enables a layered architecture for your GraphQL server

 ## Database Connectors